MIXED MEDIA STILL LIFE PAINTING

-A mixed media still life "happy accident" art lesson is a great introduction to pen & ink, watercolor and pastels.
-Its practically fool-proof with results that are inevitably fun and impressive for you and your students
+This mixed media still life art lesson is a terrific introduction to ink, watercolor and chalk pastels.
+It's practically fool-proof, with results that are fun and impressive for you and your students.

 What You Need:

-- watercolor paper (if you don't have watercolor paper, any heavy drawing
+- Watercolor paper (if you don't have watercolor paper, heavy drawing

 paper will do as long as it has "bite" and won't soak through as you work

-- still life subject matter (the weirder the better) I've found that masks,
+- Still life subject matter (I've found that masks,

 What You Do:

-- Set out your still life (if you have a large class, set out a number of
+- Set up your still life (if you have a large class, set out a number of

-different "still life centers" around the room).
-I always like using masks but you can use any items you might have available (fruit, vegetables, vases, plants, etc.)
+different "still life centers" around the room so everyone has a good view).
+I always like using my collection of wooden masks but you can use any items you might have available (fruit, vegetables, vases, plants, etc.)

 - Have your students draw what they see on a large sheet of paper (about

-12" x 15" ) Before they groan and say "I can't do that" remind them that
+12" x 15" ) If you have students who groan and say "I can't draw" remind them that

 - Encourage students to fill the entire sheet of paper with their subject

 matter.
-Even if it means "moving" some objects so the paper fills up.
+Even if it means "moving" some objects around so the paper fills up.

-- Once there is a basic outline on the paper, have your students wet the
+- Once there is a basic pencil outline on the paper, have your students wet the

 paper with clean water -- using a clean paint brush.
 The key is to not soak